Do you feel SAD? Steps to beat the winter blues

 You could have the winter blues if you feel these signs.

 3. Get enough sunlight – Go outside during the day.
-Take a walk during lunch break or play with your children in the snow.
+Take a walk on your lunch break.
+Play with your children in the snow.
 Sunlight will help your mood.
+If your doctor suggests light therapy, go to Winnipeg Public Library branches.
+They have special lamps you can use for free.
+This is open all year.

 Is it more than just the blues?